aramrw/mpv-shelf/README.md

 ## What is mpv-shelf?
-- Mpv Shelf is a cross-platform wrapper for any folder(s) that contains videos you would like to keep track of.
+- Mpv Shelf is a **cross-platform folder wrapper** to organize videos you would like to keep track of.
 - Compatible with **any video player out of the box** (no config required). *However*, it was created for **[mpv](https://mpv.io/)** in particular.

   ## Features